HomeCopper Mining Rules | New Mexico | Information | Home

 - Reclamation A Key Component For Restoring The Environment | News Release (04/23/2013)

 Copper Rule Affirmed by New Mexico Supreme Court

-The Court ruled unanimously that the regulations, known as the “Copper Rule,” were valid under the state’s Water Quality Act (WQA).
+The Court ruled that the regulations, known as the “Copper Rule,” were valid under the state’s Water Quality Act (WQA).
 The commission adopted the regulations in 2013.”

 – Administrative Office of the Courts